-After being in business for almost 30 years, we at Optimal aren’t strangers to the IT industry.
+After being in business for over 30 years, we at Optimal aren’t strangers to the IT industry.
 We’ve seen many Managed Service Providers (MSPs) come and go in the local area, and many of the companies we’ve worked with over the past few decades have expressed their thoughts on particular providers—what they liked, what they didn’t like, and what makes for a great experience working with an MSP.

 While we’d like to say that we’re the best provider for every organization on the planet, that is obviously not true (and you should run screaming from anyone who says anything of the sort).
 In reality, we will often re-direct prospective clients to our competitors when we’ve found that we are not a good fit to solve their specific problems.